umarhassan-mitodl/21h.346-spring-2011/content/pages/readings.md

 Jones, Colin. _The Great Nation: France from Louis XV to Napoleon (New Penguin History of France)_.
 Penguin, 2003.
 ISBN: 9780140130935.
 (The best recent one volume study of this period in English.)

 Furet, François, and Mona Ozouf, eds. _A Critical Dictionary of the French Revolution_.
 Translated by Arthur Goldhammer.
 Belknap Press of Harvard University Press, 1989.
-ISBN: 9780674177284. \[Preview with [Google Books](http://books.google.com/books?id=bGxiE6jvzOcC&pg=Pafrontcover)\] (Very useful articles on major events, individuals, ideas, and institutions of the revolutionary period.)
+ISBN: 9780674177284. \[Preview with {{% resource_link "8aa27cfc-d4e5-4e29-a2ab-fae772e23509" "Google Books" %}}\] (Very useful articles on major events, individuals, ideas, and institutions of the revolutionary period.)

 {{< tableopen >}}
 {{< theadopen >}}